moliqian/BananaRipenessDetector/README.md

 ### Notes:
 * Images can be most file types (ie. PNG, JPG, TIFF, etc)
-* Input image must have dimensions > 100x100 px
+* Input image must have dimensions > 100px by 100px
 * Libraries that must be updated:
     * numpy
     * PIL